sergiecode/audio-backend-api/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📝 License

-This project is created for educational purposes as part of Sergie Code's programming tutorials.

 ## 💼 About Sergie Code

 **Software Engineer & YouTube Educator**